May 08, 2013— read in full

 As an employment lawyer you could work for a firm representing employers, or for one working in the interests of employees, like a trade union.
 A lot of their work is non-contentious, such as advising companies on contracts and employment policies, but they can also help to settle disputes that arise in the workplace.
 There is also some advocacy involved if the cases reach the tribunal stage.

 Course entry requirements

-Most undergraduate law courses require eight GCSEs at A and B grades and three or more A-levels.
+Most undergraduate law courses require eight GCSEs at A and B grades and three or more A-levels, or equivalent qualifications.
 You do not have to study any particular subjects - even law A-level isn’t a requirement - but it is important achieve high grades.
-Entry requirements do vary according to each institution, so check the prospectuses of your preferred universities to find exactly what is needed.
+Entry requirements do vary according to each institution, so check their prospectus of your preferred university to find exactly what is needed.

-If you don’t study law at undergraduate level you will have to get at least a 2:1 (like a grade B) in your first degree to get onto most postgraduate Common Profession Exam or Graduate diploma in law (also known as a conversion course).
+If you don’t study law at undergraduate level you will have to get at least a 2:1 (like a grade B) in your first degree to get onto most postgraduate Common Profession Exam or Graduate diploma courses (also known as a conversion course).